Inside Out Chocolate Chip Cookies

 Instructions

-1. In a medium bowl, combine flour, cocoa powder, baking soda, and salt.
+• In a medium bowl, combine flour, cocoa powder, baking soda, and salt.
 Whisk together then set these dry ingredients aside.
+125 g all-purpose flour, 45 g natural unsweetened cocoa powder, 3/4 teaspoon baking soda, 1/4 teaspoon salt

-2. In a large mixing bowl or the bowl of a stand mixer add the room temperature butter and granulated sugar and brown sugar.
+• In a large mixing bowl or the bowl of a stand mixer add the room temperature butter and granulated sugar and brown sugar.
 Use an electric beater or the stand mixer with a paddle attachment to beat the butter and sugar on medium high speed until light and creamy.
+113 g unsalted butter, 100 g granulated sugar, 100 g soft brown sugar

-3. Add in the egg and vanilla extract and beat on medium speed until combined.
+• Add in the egg and vanilla extract and beat on medium speed until combined.
+1 large egg, 1 teaspoon pure vanilla extract

-4. Tip the flour mixture into the wet ingredients and fold them together with a rubber spatula or wooden spoon until nearly combined.
+• Tip the flour mixture into the wet ingredients and fold them together with a rubber spatula or wooden spoon until nearly combined.
 There should still be flour streaks remaining.
 Add in the white chips and continue mixing until combined.
+170 g white chocolate chips

-5. Cover the bowl of dough and chill it in the fridge while you preheat the oven.
+• Cover the bowl of dough and chill it in the fridge for at least 1 hour.

 Notes